MicroFocus/ADM-TFS-Extension/UFTBuildTask/README.md

 - More information is available [here][alm-docs]

 ##### OpenText Functional Testing ALM Lab Management Run
-- Use this task to run ALM server-side functional test setssuites.
+- Use this task to run ALM server-side functional test-sets or build-verification-suites.
 - More information is available [here][alm-lab-docs]

+##### OpenText Functional Testing ALM Lab Management Stop Run
+- Use this task to stop ALM server-side functional test-sets or build-verification-suites.
+- More information is available [here][stop-alm-lab-docs]

 ##### OpenText Functional Testing ALM Lab Environment Preparation
 - Use this task to assign values to AUT Environment Configurations located in ALM.